wangvei/pydefect/docs_rst/tutorial.md

 python ~/my_bin/pydefect/pydefect/main.py efc --unitcell_json ../unitcell/unitcell.json --perfect_json perfect/dft_results.json
 ```

-For the corrections, we need the dielectric constants and atomic site potential of perfect supercell.
+For the corrections, we need the dielectric constants and atomic site potentials in the perfect supercell.
 Therefore, the paths to `unitcell.json` and `dft_results.json` of `perfect` must be assigned.
 Bear also in mind that this command takes some time, so we recommend the users to prepare coffee or go on a walk outside during this process.

-The correction method adopted in pydefect at this moment is the so-called extended Freysoldt-Neugebauer-Van de Walle (eFNV) method.
+The correction method adopted in `pydefect` at this moment is the so-called extended Freysoldt-Neugebauer-Van de Walle (eFNV) method.
 so if one uses the corrections, please cite the following papers.
 - [Y. Kumagai*, and F. Oba, Electrostatics-based finite-size corrections for first-principles point defect calculations, Phys.
 Rev. B, 89 195205 (2014).](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.89.195205)
 - [C. Freysoldt, J. Neugebauer, C. Van de Walle, Fully Ab Initio Finite-Size Corrections for Charged-Defect Supercell Calculations, Phys.
 Rev. Lett., 102 016402 (2009).](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.102.016402)

-You obtain potential.eps file, which contains information about defect-induced and point-charge potential,
+You obtain `potential.eps` file, which contains information about defect-induced and point-charge potential,
 and their differences at each atomic site as shown below.

 The width and height of the horizontal line indicate the averaged region and ∆VPC, q/b|far, respectively.
-When performing the corrections, I strongly recommend you to check all the potential.eps files of your calculated defects so as to reduce careless mistakes as much as possible.
+When performing the corrections, I strongly recommend you to check all the `potential.eps` files for your calculated defects so as to reduce careless mistakes as much as possible.

 ### 12. Gathering defect related information
 Then, we need to generate `defect.json` files in all the defect directories.